OnealRevellin/option-pricer-hpc/README.md

 # option_pricer_hpc

-This project implements a **vectorized and parallelized option pricer** using the Generalized Black-Scholes-Merton (GBSM) model.
+This project implements multiple **option pricing engines** using the Generalized Black-Scholes-Merton (GBSM) model.
 Designed for speed, this tool benchmarks different configurations in C++ and Python (NumPy) across millions of options.

 ## Benchmark Results (50M Options x 100 runs)